box/developer.box.com/pages/platform/box-platform-101.md

 ### Application Type

 There are three main types of applications that can be created in the developer console.
-They include custom app, limited access app, and custom skills.
+They include platform app, limited access app, and custom skills.
 You can also create third party and web app integrations.

 <ImageFrame center>